Founder and President

 Midnight Golf Program

 Reneé Fluker, Founder and President of the Midnight Golf Program, oversees daily program operations and manages all phases of donor relations.
 She spends her evenings mentoring 250 metro-Detroit high school seniors each week.
-Since 2001, nearly 2000 students have matriculated through the program, with 90% enrolling in college.
+Since 2001, over 2500 students have matriculated through the program, with 90% enrolling in college.
 The Midnight Golf Program started with 17 students meeting at Franklin-Wright Settlements, a small community center in Detroit, to learn golf skills.
-Today, the program has expanded to a 30-week curriculum for two cohorts that has helped hundreds of Detroit’s at-risk high school students enter college and various professional careers.
+Today, the program has expanded to a 30-week curriculum for two cohorts that has helped hundreds of metro Detroit’s at-risk high school students enter college and various professional careers.
 Students are educated on topics including financial literacy, college readiness and community activism—while being exposed to the game of golf.